UNICORE-EU/uftp-docs/source/admin-docs/uftpd/manual.rst

 you can use a dedicated port range and permanently open those in the firewall.

 .. note::
-	Please consult the firewall documentation on how to enable an *FTP* service on your firewall (or operating system).
+	Please refer to the firewall documentation on how to enable an *FTP* service on your firewall (or operating system).

-With Linux iptables, you may use rules similar to the following:
+With Linux ``iptables``, you may use rules similar to the following:

 .. code:: console